Skyblueballykid/RIIAA-18/README.md

 - Adam optimizer (outperformed Powersign for this configuration)

 The model accuracy consistently topped out at around 170 epochs of training time.

+# The IAmigos_RIIAA_Reto_Machine_Learning.ipynb file was the winning submission from another team.
+This model used Sklearn's GBClassifier.